annorberg98/SelfHosting/README.md

 This repository is a collection of Compose files and tools I use for for hosting a variety of server applications using Docker and Portainer at Home.

-I use [Portainer](https://github.com/portainer/portainer) to manage all my containers.

 | Folder | Usage |
 | --- | --- |
 | compose | Contains Docker-Compose files for various software |